japila-books/apache-spark-internals/docs/scheduler/MapOutputTracker.md

 stop does nothing at all.

-stop is used when SparkEnv is requested to xref:core:SparkEnv.adoc#stop[stop] (and stops all the services, incl.
+stop is used when SparkEnv is requested to core:SparkEnv.md#stop[stop] (and stops all the services, incl.
 MapOutputTracker).

 == [[convertMapStatuses]] Converting MapStatuses To BlockManagerIds with ShuffleBlockIds and Their Sizes